 Like a dancer, a figure skater pays attention to his/her looks, even at practice.

-But considering the quantity of falls as you try mastering a new skill, I say let's forget vanity and wear protective gear over your training clothes!
+But considering the quantity of falls as you try mastering a new skill to reach a new level, I say let's forget vanity and wear protective gear over your training clothes!

 Products have been developed specially to protect body parts that are the most at risk for figure skaters: